peterhel/make-sure/README.md

 # make-sure
-Are you tired of those huge fucking validation libs that have thousands of features you don't give a shot about?
+Are you tired of those huge fucking validation libs that have thousands of features you don't give a shit about?
 Is 97% of your validation just about avoiding undefined?

 I got you covered my friend!
 ```